justin-marian/query-language/README.md

 ## Description

 CSV table operations using custom-defined data types, facilitating the development process.
-The ultimate goal is to create a flexible and extensible Query Language capable of applying complex operations and manipulating data within tables.
+The ultimate goal is to create a flexible and extensible Query Language capable of applying operations to manipulate the data within tables.

 The objective *is not just to perform operations on tables* but to provide a **foundation for a Query Language** that allows complex data manipulations.
-This Query Language will offer users the ability to execute simple operations on tables, thus opening up possibilities for extensive data analysis and processing in a way that is both flexible and easy to expand with new functionalities.
+This Query Language offers the ability to execute simple operations on tables, thus opening up possibilities both flexible and easy to expand with new functionalities.

 ### Table Structure